 As the moderator, your messages will be displayed in grey.
 Messages from the front-end user will appear in green.

 If you're engaged in more than one conversation, you'll still receive notifications for incoming messages.
-This notification will appear as a green drop-down immediately underneath the Direct Messages header.
+This notification will appear as a green drop-down immediately underneath the Direct Message header.
 It will indicate which user you've received a message from or state "You have received multiple messages."

 Messaging Multiple Users